diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

     Py_DECREF(num); // As we don't need it anymore we do our job and decrease the reference, deleting it

-    return res; // Instead of res ourselves, we pass the ownership to the caller, which will need to eventually dispose of it or pass it along, as a new reference
+    return res; // Instead of managing res ourselves, we pass the ownership to the caller, which will need to eventually dispose of it or pass it along, as a new reference
 }
 ~~~